Quick overview

 Intensive use of the car: Incorporation into business assets

 Peter is a building craftsman and drives daily to jobs all over the country.
-He drives over 3,000 miles a month, frequently pays for parking, repairs the car, changes tires, and fills up the tank several times a week.
+He drives over 3,000 miles a month, often pays for parking, repairs the car, changes tires, and fills up the tank several times a week.
 He bought the car for CZK 800 000 in cash and is a VAT payer.

 Peter can write off the entire purchase price of the car over 5 years, deduct VAT on the purchase of the car and on all running costs, while claiming all real expenses – which is definitely worthwhile given his driving volume.
 He may have to keep a log book, but it will give him significant tax relief.